 As my quiet morning draws to and end and the clock reminds me that it’s time to finish getting ready for my day, our oldest son comes in to say goodbye.
 As my alarm goes off every morning, I hear his blaring through the vents from the basement, attempting to wake the only other family member who has to be up early.
 This giant blond bearded man is about to graduate and fly our nest, but he never leaves without coming in and kissing his mother goodbye.

 One of my co-workers has been studying and thinking about the idea of sacraments, and he won’t shut up about it (I’m not complaining, I love it!)
-A Sacrament is “
+A Sacrament is “a visible sign of an inward grace”.
+In the church the sacraments are the intentional, physical ceremonies we do to remind ourselves of God’s love and presence, like communion and baptism.

 A good morning kiss, quiet words and loving embraces, these are such small things.
 But when we repeat them every day, they create an environment of affection and appreciation.
 A good morning kiss, quiet words and loving embraces, these are such small things.
 But when we repeat them every day, these small things can become holy, sacramental.